-Mother McAuley instituted a nine-period schedule for the 2015-2016 school year.
+Mother McAuley institutes a nine-period schedule.
 This added period allows students room in their class schedules to take elective courses that meet their needs and interests.
 Whereas, in prior years, some students were forced to take summer school, eliminate their lunch period to fit in all their classes, or they removed the class from their schedule completely.

 The added period also will allow students to take advantage of the study resources we offer: the Learning Resource Center, Math Center, Media Center, Computer Lab, Science Center, and Counseling and College Counseling Services.

 In addition to the academic benefits the new schedule offers, we are pleased students will now have room in their schedule for lunch periods.
 This requirement allows us to nourish the health and wellness of all students with a needed break in the day, again a time they, too, could utilize the aforementioned academic resources.

 The schedule plans for forty-two minute classes with four minute passing periods.
 While the dismissal time remains the same (2:50 p.m.), the start time changes by five minutes (7:55 a.m.).